“My complexion’s pretty pale. Can I still have olive skin?”

 But aren’t all olive skin tones naturally tanned?

-Let’s demystify light olive skin.
+So let’s demystify light olive skin.

 We’ll take a look at what it is and how to tell if you have it.
 Then, we’ll show you how much easier it can be to find light olive skin makeup that works once you know what to look for.
 And because buying the right foundation, concealer, or blush can be tough, we’ll recommend our top light olive skin makeup picks – based on suggestions from thousands of women with complexions like yours.